Joshua-Jack/Proof-Of-Work/momint-marketplace/README.md

     ) external
 ```

-This function will first go to the project and get the needed accounting functions.
-These function will be utilized inside the vault to calculate the distrubution and ensure we follow the 1:1 buy at whole.
-After this we will create a returns epoch.
-The epochs are created to ensure fair distribution of returns based on when users held shares, tracks and manage distributions in a organized way, represents a distinct period of returns/revenue distribution.
-Once the epoch is created users are able to claim on the epoch.
-The users will use the following function to claim their returns.
+This function ensures that investment returns are fairly distributed based on share ownership during a specific period.

+Retrieving Project Accounting Data:

+The function first retrieves the necessary accounting details from the project.
+This data is used inside the vault to calculate distributions while ensuring adherence to the 1:1 whole-share model (only whole shares can be bought or sold).
+Creating a Returns Epoch:

+A returns epoch is established to manage and track revenue distribution.
+The epoch ensures fair distribution based on when users held shares.
+It organizes distributions into distinct time periods for structured revenue allocation.
+Claiming Returns:

+Once an epoch is created, users become eligible to claim their share of the returns.
+To do so, they use the designated claim function, which verifies eligibility before distributing funds.

 ```solidity
  function claimReturns(